Approximating outcome probabilities of linear optical circuits: acknowledgement

-Y. L. acknowledges National Research Foundation of Korea a grant funded by the Ministry of Science and ICT (NRF-2020M3E4A1077861) and KIAS Individual Grant (CG073301) at Korea Institute for Advanced Study.
+We thank Abhinav Deshpande and Bill Fefferman for fruitful discussions.
+Y. L. acknowledges National Research Foundation of Korea a grant funded by the Ministry of Science and ICT (NRF-2020M3E4A1077861), Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2022-0-00463), and KIAS Individual Grant (CG073301) at Korea Institute for Advanced Study.
 C. O. acknowledges support from the ARO MURI (W911NF-21-1-0325) and NSF (OMA-1936118, ERC-1941583).